TALAVIYAJAY/chatslack/README.md

 ✅ **Deployed on Render** – Fully hosted backend with a user-friendly Slack authentication page.
 ✅ **Secure & Scalable** – Built with Django and PostgreSQL for efficient message storage and retrieval.

-Your architecture design looks great!
-Here is the corrected presentation:

----

 ## **Architecture Design**

 This system consists of the following key components: